TorbenJakobsen/setup_proxmox_as_hypervisor/README.rst

 Machine dependencies

-The machine id needs to be unique
+The "machine id" needs to be unique across both CTs and VMs.

 .. code:: bash